marksidell/dynips/README.md

 lambda function.
 The default is `dynips-expirer`.

 `--server-iam-role=<name>` is the name of the IAM role used by the server lambda function.
-The default is the same named assigned to the server lambda function (which by default is `dynips-server`).
+The default is the same name assigned to the server lambda function (which by default is `dynips-server`).
 You can assign a different name if you already have an IAM role with the same name, or if you want to use a pre-existing IAM role.

 `--expirer-iam-role=<name>` is the name of the IAM role used by the expirer lambda function.
-The default is the same named assigned to the expirer lambda function (which by default is `dynips-expirer`).
+The default is the same name assigned to the expirer lambda function (which by default is `dynips-expirer`).
 You can assign a different name if you already have an IAM role with the same name, or if you want to use a pre-existing IAM role.